artfultoucher/fdat/resources/text_content/about.md

 ##### Deliverables

-Depending on the type of the project, the student(s) might be required to hand in progress reports or similar deliverables.
-This can be handled electronically via this site, including feedback and grading (where applicable).
+Depending on the type of the project, the student(s) might be required to hand in progress reports or similar **deliverables**.
+This can be handled electronically via this site.
+Feedback, grading (where applicable), deadlines etc can all be administrated by users with the appropriate permissions.